Bletchley: Bletchley in Milton Keynes

 Proposals for a new city in North Buckinghamshire had been floated from the early 1960s.
 Bletchley had fought to be the centre of the proposed new city, but when the Milton Keynes designation order was made in 1967, Bletchley was at its southern end rather than its centre.
-The 1971 Plan for Milton Keynes placed Central Milton Keynes on a completely new hill-top site four miles further north, halfway to Wolverton.
+The 1971 Plan for Milton Keynes placed Central Milton Keynes on a completely new hill-top site 4 mi further north, halfway to Wolverton.
 Bletchley was relegated to the status of suburb.

 Bletchley thrived in the early years of the growth of Milton Keynes, since it was the main shopping area.
 Bletchley centre was altered considerably when the Brunel Shopping Centre was built in the early 1970s, creating a new end to Queensway.
-(Previously, Queensway – formerly known as Bletchley Road – was a continuous run from Fenny Stratford to Old Bletchley).
-Bletchley's boom came to an end when the new Central Milton Keynes Shopping Centre was built and commercial Bletchley has declined as a retail destination since then.
+Previously, Queensway – formerly known as Bletchley Road – was a continuous run from Fenny Stratford to Old Bletchley.
+The town's boom came to an end when the new Central Milton Keynes Shopping Centre was built and commercial Bletchley has declined as a retail destination since then.

-The town's importance as a major hub within Milton Keynes and the wider region was recognised in March 2021 following a successful bid by the Bletchley and Fenny Stratford Town Deal Board, when MK City Council was successful in securing an award of £22.7m as part of the UK Government's "New Towns Deal", with the City Council focusing most of that money on Bletchley and Fenny Stratford.
-This led to the publishing of the Bletchley and Fenny Stratford Town Investment Plan (TIP), with the plan aiming to boost jobs, skills and connectivity in the area, and further invest in Central Bletchley (the town centre).
+The town's importance as a major hub within Milton Keynes and the wider region was recognised in March 2021, following a successful bid by the Bletchley and Fenny Stratford Town Deal Board.
+MK City Council was successful in securing an award of £22.7 million as part of the UK Government's New Towns Deal, with the city council focusing most of that money on Bletchley and Fenny Stratford.
+This led to the publishing of their Town Investment Plan (TIP), which aimed to boost jobs, skills and connectivity in the area, and further invest in Bletchley town centre).

+Demographics

+For the 2001 census, the Office for National Statistics (ONS) designated an urban sub-area that approximates to the boundaries of the former Bletchley Urban District Council at the time of the designation of Milton Keynes; it also included that part of Winslow Rural District that fell within the designation.
+In outline, the ONS sub-area consisted of Bletchley and Fenny Stratford CP, West Bletchley CP, and part of Shenley Brook End Civil Parish (specifically Furzton, Emerson Valley, Tattenhoe and Snelshall).
+At the 2001 Census, the population of the sub-area was 47,176.

+For the 2011 census, the ONS designated a 'built up area sub-division' it called "Bletchley": that part of Milton Keynes that is west of the A5 and south of the A421 (thus releasing the part of Shenley Brook End), The population of the area was 37,114.

+For the 2021 census, the ONS specified a larger area as a 'built-up area', adding the part of Stoke Hammond parish that is in the Newton Leys neighborhood.
+The population of the area had reached 45,010.